brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 SAHI does the detections by chopping the image into small sections, ~the same size as your tiled images used for training the model, with overlap so it shouldn't miss anything, more on this later.

 ### Install split-folders
-For easy random splitting of images into train, validation and test(If applicable) groups (more on this later)
+For easy random splitting of annotated images into train, validation and test(If applicable) groups (more on this later)

 `(AIvenv3.11) C:\Users\Green Sturgeon\AI_Project\AIvenv3.11\Scripts>pip install split-folders`